Smart1-hub/Project-Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Project Name
-> Porfolio: Desktop Version
+> Porfolio: JavaScript DOM
-This is a Microverse project, week 2 - Module 1 for newly admitted students.
-It is precisely on building a personal portfolio, desktop version.
+This is a Microverse project, week 4 - Module 1 for newly admitted students.
+It is precisely on document object manipulation using Javascript.
 ## Built With
+- HTML
-- HTML and CSS
+- CSS
+- JS
 To get a local copy up and running follow these simple example steps:
 1. follow this link - https://github.com/Smart1-hub/Ademola-Portfolio
 2. Go to code and choose clone